shayki5/azure-devops-create-pr-task/README.md

       System_AccessToken: $(System.AccessToken)
     ```

-- You need to give permissions to the build user (in Microsoft hosted agnet is "Build Service (user-name)"):
+- You need to give permissions to the build users:

+  In Microsoft hosted agnet is "Build Service (user-name)" and "Project Collection Build Service (Project)"
+  (Sometimes the last only show up if you type the UUID (8837...) on "Search for user or groups".)

   ![Permissions](https://i.imgur.com/Us401RM.png)